alexfazio/crewAI-quickstart/README.md

-# Unofficial Quickstart Notebooks & More for CrewAI
+# Unofficial Quickstart Notebooks for CrewAI

-Welcome to my CrewAI learning and testing repository!

 This small project is designed to offer useful Google Colab notebooks for a quick start with CrewAI.

-Each notebook focuses on a specific topic or use case, providing explanations, code examples, and insights.
+Each notebook focuses on a specific topic or use case.

 I've started with [sequential](https://github.com/alexfazio/crewAI-quickstart/blob/main/crewai_sequential_quickstart.ipynb) CrewAI examples, but I plan to add other crew setups soon, such as hierarchical and more.